visit the new farmland access hub website

 - providing specialized knowledge, expertise, and connections to professionals for further assistance.

 Our technical advisors include attorneys, real estate professionals, financial experts, and seasoned farmers.

-ready to begin looking for farmland?
+ready to begin your farmland access journey?
 Click here to fill out our intake form

 the farmland access hub is a partnership between:

 Renewing the Countryside, Compeer Financial, The Conservation Fund, Dakota County, Farmers’ Legal Action Group, The Good Acre, Hmong American Farmers Association, Iroquois Valley Farms.
-Lakewinds Food Co-op, Land for Good, Land Stewardship Project, Main Street Project, Midwest Organic and Sustainable Education Service, Mighty Axe Hops, Minnesota Department of Agriculture, Minnesota Farmers Union, Minnesota Food Association, The Food Group, Minnesota Institute for Sustainable Agriculture, Practical Farmers of Iowa, Sustainable Farming Association, Twin Cities Community Agricultural Land Trust, University of Minnesota Extension
+Lakewinds Food Co-op, Land for Good, Land Stewardship Project, Sharing Our Roots, Midwest Organic and Sustainable Education Service, Minnesota Department of Agriculture, Minnesota Farmers Union, Minnesota Food Association, The Food Group, Minnesota Institute for Sustainable Agriculture, Practical Farmers of Iowa, Sustainable Farming Association, Twin Cities Community Agricultural Land Trust, University of Minnesota Extension

 visit our partners page for more information and contacts.

 additional resources and information about the farmland access project, hub, and navigators

 Sign up for a land access workshop or webinar

 Learn more about one-on-one guidance from our above Farmland Access Navigators